AdelmanLab/NIH_scripts/bowtie2stdbedgraph/README.md

 #### Options:
 ```
 Options:
+-p  Indicate input file is the result of a paired-end alignment.
+By default, the output
+    produced will describe counts of End1 read 5' mapping locations, to instead report
+    the 5' mapping location of End2 reads, while swapping strand identifiers, use
+    the -x option (e.g. for startRNA, the 5prRNA file is produced by default, to
+    automatically generate the 3prRNA file, use -x along with paired-end input)

+-a  Indicate input is in SAM format (sorted by query name)

--o  Desired output files.
+-o  [nbmv] Desired output files.
 The program will always produce two files containing the
     number of aligned reads on each strand.
 Additional files are requested through
     the use of this option with an argument specifying the file type.
 Acceptable
     arguments are “n”, specifying normalized files, “b”, specifying binned files,